 - Ultrasonic humidifiers produce a cool mist by using vibration to break up the water particles.

 - Impeller humidifiers produce a cool mist with a rotating disc.

 - Evaporators use a fan to blow air through a wet wick or filter.

 “Relative Humidity” (or RH) refers to the amount of water vapour in the air, expressed as a percentage of the total amount of water the air can hold (100%).
 Air is naturally less humid in some climates, like central Australia, and in certain seasons (such as winter and spring).

 Reverse cycle air conditioning or central heating is also known to strip moisture from the air.
 As a general rule, people typically find a relative humidity of 30-50% most comfortable.

 How humidity can help

-Air that is too low in humidity can cause dry skin and chapped lips, irritate nasal passages and make your eyes itchy - so it's no surprise that in hayfever and eczema sufferers, dry air can exacerbate their symptoms.
-Conversely, keeping the air at an optimal humidity level can ease some of the superficial suffering by adding helpful cool moisture to soothe and rehydrate the skin, tear ducts, dry throats and nasal passages.
+Air that is too low in humidity can cause dry skin and chapped lips, irritate nasal passages and make your eyes itchy – so it’s no surprise that in hayfever sufferers, dry air can exacerbate their symptoms.
+Conversely, keeping the air at an optimal humidity level can add helpful cool moisture to soothe dry throats and nasal passages.